 - Receiving visits from small- and disadvantaged-business representatives;

-- Encouraging small- and disadvantaged-businesses to register with BIDS and SBA Dynamic Small Business Search;
+- Encouraging small- and disadvantaged-businesses to register in the CU Supplier Portal as well as with SBA Dynamic Small Business Search;

 - Advising small- and disadvantaged-business officials about University procurement procedures; and,